kreichold/CointSelfNorm/README.md

 The script **example.m** provides a brief illustration on how to use the function **Self_Normalized_Bootstrap_Inference.m** in applications.

 ## Reference
 Reichold, K., Jentsch, C. (2023).
-[Bootstrap Inference in Cointegrating Regressions: Traditional and Self-Normalized Test Statistics].
-Accepted at Journal of Business & Economic Statistics.
+Bootstrap Inference in Cointegrating Regressions: Traditional and Self-Normalized Test Statistics.
+Accepted at **Journal of Business & Economic Statistics**.